 Audrey Hepburn redefined “iconic.”
 Whether or not you’ve watched any of her movies, (and if you haven’t, turn on Breakfast at Tiffany’sright now!) you’ve definitely heard of Audrey Hepburn.
-From Breakfast at Tiffany’sto My Fair Ladyto countless other iconic roles,Hepburn earned herself an Academy, Emmy, Grammy, and Tony award and is considered one of the greatest film stars of all time.
+From Breakfast at Tiffany’sto My Fair Ladyto countless other iconic roles,Hepburn earned herself an Academy, Emmy, Grammy, and Tony award, and is considered one of the greatest film stars of all time.

-Hepburn’s beauty and style have a timeless appeal, yet her impact and legacy spanned beyond the superficial.
+Hepburn’s beauty and style have a timeless appeal, yet her impact and legacy span beyond the superficial.
 Through her famous movie roles, positive influence and philanthropic work, Hepburn balanced her career in entertainment while contributing to the community, embracing paradoxes.

 Audrey Hepburn started out as a dancer and began practicing ballet at the age of five and used this talent to her advantage during WWII.
 Although her parents were Nazi sympathizers, Hepburn supported the Dutch resistance, collecting money for the movement through discreet ballet performances.

 In 1989, Hepburn became a Goodwill Ambassador for Unicef.
-When asked about her role, Hepburn attested to her personal connection and gratitude to the organization, saying"I can testify to what UNICEF means to children, because I was among those who received food and medical relief right after World War II."
+When asked about her role, Hepburn spoke about her personal connection and gratitude to the organization.
+"I can testify to what UNICEF means to children," she said, "because I was among those who received food and medical relief right after World War II."

-"For beautiful eyes, look for the good in other; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone"- Audrey Hepburn
+"For beautiful eyes, look for the good in other; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone."- Audrey Hepburn